Last updated: 07-28-2015

 While not involved with all of the whole building design objectives there are a few where the CxA plays an important role.

-Secure/Safe—When the commissioning process includes security or other access systems, verification of these will provide the building owner with piece of mind knowing that they are operating properly and that their staff has received adequate training to use them.
+Secure/Safe—Even though they are not large energy consuming systems, life safety systems should be commissioned.
+These systems exist solely to protect the lives of the facility occupants and proper operation is essential.
+If not tested, and they are not operating properly, this may not be discovered until it is too late.
+When the commissioning process includes security or other access systems, verification of these will provide the building owner with piece of mind knowing that they are operating properly and that their staff has received adequate training to use them.

-Sustainable—Without proper commissioning, sustainable and energy efficient operation of a building would unlikely.
+Sustainable—Without proper commissioning, sustainable and energy efficient operation of a building would be unlikely.
 From the drawing and installation review, to the equipment testing, and through the maintenance staff training, the CxA establishes an important operational baseline that the owner and their staff can reference while maintaining a sustainable and energy efficient facility.

 Interaction with Others

 It is important that the owner hire the commissioning authority directly.
 This not only allows the commissioning authority access to the owner and their requirements for the project, but also puts them on a peer level with design and construction teams.
 Being an equal in these teams is critical because it means that any issues will be given the attention they need without being subjugated.
 The CxA also needs to take care not to overstep their bounds, understanding and following the proper lines of communication for the project, making suggestions and raising questions, rather than being critical of the engineering and directing construction changes.